kh288/Stock-Portfolio-Analyzer/README.md

 * [License](#license)

 ## Description
-We're using a couple cool technologies here to make this possible.
+We're using a couple of cool technologies here to make this possible.
 This consists of us taking data from Alpha Advantage API to visualize and get the main ticker data.
-From there we can take that data and plug it intot he portfolio analyzer data to get some of the cool stats like: Position Return, Volitility, and Sharpe Ratio.
+From there we can take that data and plug it into the Portfolio Optimizer API data to get some cool stats: Position Return, Volitility, and Sharpe Ratio.

 ![Portfolio building](assets/images/02-add-position.gif)